overte-org/overte-docs-sphinx/docs/source/home.rst

 What can I do?
 -------------------------

-You have the power to shape your VR experience in Vircadia.
+You have the power to shape your VR experience in Overte.

 * :doc:`EXPLORE <explore>` by hopping between domains in the metaverse, attend events, and check out what others are up to!
 * :doc:`CREATE <create>` personal experiences by building avatars, domains, tablet apps, and more for you and others to enjoy.